Which One Of These Statements Is True?

 Children are especially vulnerable to their effects, and yet a huge percentage of products containing fire retardants are made specifically for children.
 Babies born in the U.S. today have the highest recorded blood serum levels of fire retardants in the world.

 “When we’re eating organic, we’re avoiding very small amounts of pesticides.
 Then we sit on our couch that can contain a pound of chemicals that’s from the same family as banned pesticides like DDT.”

 ~ Arlene Blum, California chemist who has fought to limit the use of flame retardants (source)

 So What’s The Fire Safety Benefit . . .

 We are getting in exchange for these health effects?
 NOTHING

 Because in actuality, flame retardants don’t work as advertised.
 Take two chairs – one treated with flame retardants and one without – and set them on fire.

 In four minutes you have two chairs with virtually no difference between them.
-(This was a test conducted by the Consumer Product Safety Commission – you can see video footage here)
+(This was a test conducted by the Consumer Product Safety Commission.)

 Even worse, new research indicates that flame retardants make fires more deadly.
 According to Anna Stec, a fire specialist at the University of Central Lancashire in the United Kingdom, a recent study “found that flame retardants have the undesirable effect of increasing the amounts of carbon monoxide and hydrogen cyanide released during combustion.”
 Inhalation of these two gases accounts for 60-80% of fire-related deaths.